10X Grant Cardone

-Whether you love him or not, Grant Cardone is one of the most influential people today.
+Grant Cardone is one of the most influential and successful individuals when it comes to real estate.
 I recently stumbled across him online and was amazed that I’d never heard of him considering his huge online following.
-(As of this writing, he has over 1.2 million YouTube subscribers.)
+(As of this writing, he has over 1.3 million YouTube subscribers.)

-As an avid reader, his book, The 10X Rule, intrigued me as the headline states:
+As author of The 10x rule, the book intrigued me as the headline states:

 “The Only Difference Between Success And Failure.”